 - Local surface winds depend strongly on local exposure.

-Near surface gusts are computed by adding a turbulence component and a convective component to the mean wind:
+10m wind gusts (Ugust) are computed in the IFS by adding a turbulence component, and (at times) a convective component to the 10m mean wind:

-- (U850 -U925).
-The convective contribution is taken as proportional to the positive wind shear between the model levels that correspond to 850hPa and 925hPa in a standard atmosphere, so the same model levels are used for this everywhere at all times.
+- (UMLA - UMLB).
+The convective contribution is taken to be proportional to the wind speed difference between model levels A and B, where A and B are the model levels that best correspond, in a standard atmosphere, to pressure levels of 850 and 950hPa (so the same model levels are used for this everywhere at all times).

 - In spite of there being a convective contribution in the above equation, which does help, extreme gusts associated with vigorous convection (e.g. MCSs or squall lines) are generally under-estimated, sometimes by a factor of 2 (e.g. 60+kt gusts when 30-40kt gusts predicted).

 - Spuriously large gusts can occur associated with dynamically active, strongly sheared warm fronts, particularly in cases where convection (even quite weak convection) has been identified in the lowest layers (say below about 850hPa).